June election chat: the State Senate primary

 “Do you own property somewhere else, and you’re claiming a homestead exemption on your property taxes?”

 “Where are you a resident of, if not where you live now?”

 “You live here, you are a resident here, register to vote here, there’s no where else that claims you if not here.”

-“Oh well I didn’t get a CA drivers license yet”
+“Oh well I didn’t get a California driver’s license yet”

-“You don’t need a CA drivers license to register to vote.”
+“You don’t need a California driver’s license to register to vote.”

 - Vote in June.
-Did you know, you can vote at SF City Hall ANY DAY from May 9th, 2016 to June 7th, 2016?
-You can also send in a mail in ballot, or vote at your neighborhood polling station on June 7th.
+Did you know, you can vote at City Hall any day from May 9, 2016 to June 7, 2016?
+You can also send in a mail-in ballot or vote at your neighborhood polling station on June 7.

 - Volunteer to phone bank or precinct walk for the campaign.
 Contact Armand Domalewski, he’ll tell you what to do.